Owls

 Strigidae

-These different species of owls are unique in themselves, some capable of living in the arctic tundra, hunting during the day, while others hunt only at night.
+These different species of owls are unique in themselves, as some are capable of living in the arctic tundra where they hunt during the day, while others hunt only at night.
 Because the majority of owls hunt at night, most owls are only heard and seldom seen.
 Some hunt their prey while perched on trees or from vantage points and pounce upon their unsuspecting prey.
-While others will glide over fields in the same manner as hawks, often confusing those who see them doing this.
+Others will glide over fields in the same manner as hawks.
 While some are only able to live in certain habitats, others adapt to different landscapes and are quite able to survive.

-Click on the bird names listed below to see pictures of Owls in North America
+Click on bird images or names to see pictures of the Owls seen in North America

 Barred Owl